citp/privacy-policy-historical/b/br/brw/brw.com.au.md

 ## DISCLOSURE OF PERSONAL INFORMATION OUTSIDE AUSTRALIA

-We may disclose personal information to our related bodies corporate and external service providers located overseas for some of the purposes listed above.
+We may disclose personal information to our related bodies corporate, partnerships, joint venture entities and external service providers located overseas for some of the purposes listed above.
 We take reasonable steps to ensure that the overseas recipients of your personal information do not breach the privacy obligations relating to your personal information.

 We may disclose your personal information to entities located outside of Australia, including the following:

-  * our related bodies corporate, located in New Zealand and South East Asia;
+  * our related bodies corporate partnerships and joint venture entities, located in New Zealand and South East Asia;
   * our data hosting and Cloud-based IT service providers;
   * other external service providers located in the Philippines and U.S.; and
   * other third parties operating in jurisdictions including China, India, Indonesia, New Zealand, Hong Kong and the United States where you have authorised us to do so.